 We are honored that you have chosen Educare and are entrusting us with your most prized possession - your child.
 You have read that safety is always our primary concern.
 Part of providing a safe environment is ensuring that our building is clean and secure.
 Educare has maintenance staff on-site to perform cleaning throughout the day and in the evening, along with minor repairs.
-We conduct regular checks to make sure the classrooms, play areas and other rooms are free of hazardous materials.
-We also have regular fire, tornado, lock down and bus drills so that children will be familiar with what to do in case of an emergency.
-If you have any questions or concerns about the upkeep of the school or our safety practices, please contact our Facilities Supervisor, Site Administrator, or the School Director.
+We conduct regular checks to make sure the classrooms, play areas, and other rooms are free of hazardous materials.
+We also have regular fire, tornado, lockdown, and bus drills so that children and staff will be familiar with what to do in case of an emergency.
+If you have any questions or concerns about the upkeep of the school or our safety practices, please contact our Facilities Supervisor, Senior Operations Manager, Site Administrator, or the School Director.

-COVID-19 Amendment: Hot touch frequency areas are cleaned and sanitized on an hourly basis.
-In the event of a COVID-19 exposure, the school will be closed for a deep cleaning.
+COVID-19 Amendment: High touch frequency areas are cleaned and sanitized on an hourly basis.
+In the event of a COVID-19 exposure, the area of exposure will be deep cleaned.